Lying dazed in a filthy gutter in the backstreets of Jepara, with blood oozing from fresh slices in my left arm…

 Back at our hotel in Jepara, we found out that the first minibus back to Semarang would leave at 7 am the next morning.
 With a 2-hour journey, that should give us a chance to get to the BTN bank before they destroy the card.

 In the meantime, there were two other matters to attend to:

 ♦ Call my card issuer (in the UK) to verify whether or not they had cancelled my card.

-♦ Contact Arifin (Tourist Information) and ask him to phone the BTN bank as soon as they open in the morning, to ensure they don’t destroy my card before we get there.
+♦ Contact Arifin (the Indonesian Tourist Information agent who had already helped us) and ask him to phone the BTN bank as soon as they open in the morning, to ensure they don’t destroy the card before we get there.

 I called my UK bank using my mobile, immediately giving them the hotel telephone number to call me back on when I get cut off.
 They duly called back and were able to confirm that my card hadn’t yet been cancelled.
 They also informed me that if I didn’t now cancel it, I would be liable for any fraudulent transactions.

 … Thanks for the help, Santander 😡

 Getting through to Arifin was less successful.
 He just wasn’t answering calls or text messages (…but it was now well after midnight).

 We’d just have to head back to Semarang early in the morning, and take our chances.

 After just a few hours fitful sleep, we woke at 5:30 am and enquired at our hotel reception about catching a minibus back to Semarang.
 The new night-shift guy on reception spoke little English, but eventually told us that the next minibus was at 3 pm in the afternoon.